 Golden berries are a nutritious, tasty snack!
-They have many health benefits and can be found fresh or dried at your local grocery store.
-Here’s some nutrition information and a super easy, delicious chia seed yogurt parfait recipe to try!
+They have many health benefits and are available fresh or dried at your local grocery store.
+Here’s some nutrition information and a super easy, delicious chia seed yogurt parfait recipe to try!ย

 Overhead photo of a chia yogurt parfait topped with golden berries, blueberries, almonds, and chamomile flowers.